mikeshardmind/lumi/theory_overview.md

 2. It is an error to declare nominal subtypes which violate concetps of safe substitution (TODO: define safe substitution)
 3. Structural subtyping in Lumi is limited to what is statically provable.

+### Denotable types

+- All types which can be statically proven should be both expressible and denotable
+- Following from this, Structural types may in some cases only be denotable as type bounds
+- If there are a large number of cases that suffer ergonomically for this, syntax better supporting it should be the answer, not allowing it unsafely or ignoring an ergonomic issue.

 ### Exceptions

 Most academic work here has not treated Exceptions as control flow or as having values.